bkudria/speakeasy/docs/instructions/02_documents_and_rules.md

    - Feature enhancements: Improvements to existing features
    - New features: Entirely new functionality
    - Documentation: Updates to documentation or comments

+## 8. Task Status Management:
+1. Importance of consistent status updates:
+   - Accurate status tracking is essential for project visibility and coordination.
+   - Task status in tasks.md must reflect the actual state of the project at all times.
+   - Consistent status updates prevent miscommunication and ensure proper workflow progression.
+   - Status changes should be made at specific points in the TDD workflow, not arbitrarily.

+2. Responsibility assignments:
+   - The editor engineer is responsible for physically updating the tasks.md file.
+   - The AI assistant must explicitly instruct the engineer to update task status at appropriate times.
+   - The AI assistant must verify status updates have been made before continuing to the next step.
+   - Both parties should confirm status accuracy during context switching or after interruptions.

+3. Handling status during interruptions or context switches:
+   - Before switching context, document the current task state in tasks.md with accurate status.
+   - Record any partial progress as comments under the task if necessary.
+   - When resuming work, verify the task status accurately reflects the current state.
+   - If a task is blocked by external factors, add a comment indicating the blocker: `(Blocked by: description)`.
+   - For tasks requiring pause due to discovered blockers, maintain [-] status with explanation.

+4. Verification procedures:
+   - Before starting any task, verify its current status in tasks.md.
+   - After writing a failing test, verify the task has been updated to [-].
+   - After confirming tests pass, verify the task has been updated to [x].
+   - Periodically review tasks.md to ensure all statuses are accurate, especially after:
+     - Test runs or implementation changes
+     - Task discoveries or refinements
+     - Context switches or work sessions
+   - When completing a non-leaf task, verify all child tasks are properly marked as completed.